-Programming on Channel 13 in Falmouth, comes from members who produced more than 600 hours of first run local programs in 2016.
+Programming on Channel 13 in Falmouth, comes from members who produced more than 600 hours of first run local programs last year.
 FCTV's programming is also available streaming on the Internet.
 Virtually every aspect of Falmouth society is reflected on its channel, community issues and concerns, arts and entertainment, and local events.

 FCTV Public Channel